29th July 2021

 We've also spoken to members who have underfloor heating, to get their tips on what to consider when buying and having it installed.
 We've asked what they wish they'd known and what they would have done differently, so you'll know exactly what to expect and can avoid annoying or costly mistakes.

 Not yet a member? to get instant access to all our advice on heating, from underfloor heating to wood-burning stoves, and reviews of appliances including boilers, washing machines and vacuum cleaners.

-Yes you can – underfloor heating can be fitted in any house.
-However, in properties with low energy efficiency, for example those with single glazing and no insulation, it's unlikely that it will be able to act as the only form of heating.
+Yes you can – underfloor heating can be fitted in any home.
+However, in properties with low energy efficiency - for example, those with single glazing and no insulation - it's unlikely that it will be able to act as the only form of heating.
 You'll probably need to have central heating and radiators as well.
-The size and cost needed to run it might be prohibitive, too.
+The running costs might be prohibitive, too.